eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 $ yum groupinstall -y 'Development Tools'
 ```

-With these tools now successfully available to us we can now pull-down the PHP source code and checkout the desired version.
+With these tools now successfully available to us, we can now pull down the PHP source code and check out the desired version.

 ```bash
 $ git clone http://git.php.net/repository/php-src.git
 $ git checkout PHP-5.5
 ```

-The final step is to configure and compile the code-base, specifying where you wish the installed binary files to be located.
+The final step is to configure and compile the codebase, specifying where you wish the installed binary files to be located.
-As this build is simply for testing purposes I have decided to compile as bare-bones installation as possible, whilst still taking into consideration development requirements (i.e. debugging).
+As this build is simply for testing purposes, I have decided to compile a bare-bones installation as possible, whilst still taking into consideration development requirements (i.e. debugging).

 ```bash
 $ ./buildconf